bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/watchtowers-lightning-privacy.md

 Speaker 0: 00:03:57

 Not the same group, but the same unit, right?
-Yeah.
-Yeah, I think at the time the two better known groups for peer-to-peer in terms of research were Andrews and them.
+I think at the time the two better known groups for peer-to-peer in terms of research were Andrews and them.
 Ethan Hillman too, but I think Ethan was not doing peer-to-peer anymore.
 I mean he's like super well known for Glypse attacks, of course.
 Well, and also Julia for dandelion and stuff.